Home Collections Best Mid Cap Mutual Funds in India: Taxation, Benefits, Risks and More

 You can easily invest in mid cap mutual funds by following these steps:

-• To invest in mutual funds, you can visit an equity investment platform such as smallcase or Tickertape.
+• To invest in the best mutual funds in India, you can visit an equity investment platform such as smallcase or Tickertape.

-• The next step would be to research and identify the best mid cap funds to invest in which aligns with your investment thesis.
+• The next step would be to research and identify the best mid cap funds which aligns with your investment thesis.
 You can easily select and learn more about the best mid cap funds with the help of a financial tool like the Tickertape Mutual Fund Screener.
 With 50+ pre-loaded filters, it helps you to create a comprehensive list by giving insights about the fund’s performance.
 Try it now!

 • Once you have selected the funds based on different metrics and parameters, go to smallcase.com or the smallcase app, and login via your phone number.
 Click on ‘Discover‘ and enter the name of the specific mutual fund name in the search bar and hit enter.
 You can click on ‘invest now’ and select whether you want to invest a lump sum amount or start a SIP and start investing!